sunfounder/euler-kit/docs/source/pyproject/py_led.rst

 **Learn More**

-Usually, the library will have a corresponding API (Application Programming Interface) file.
+There will usually be an API (Application Programming Interface) file associated with the library.
-This is a concise reference manual that contains all the information needed to use this library, detailed introduction to functions, classes, return types, parameters, etc., and even comes with a tutorial.
+It contains all the information necessary to use this library, including detailed descriptions of functions, classes, return types, parameter types, etc.

 In this article, we used MicroPython's ``machine`` and ``utime`` libraries, we can find more ways to use them here.